FairwindsOps/terraform-gke/README.md

 # Terraform GKE
-This repository contains the standards for GKE cluster implementations, and is a work in progress.
-The GKE cluster module should be adaptable.
-Ideally, it should allow for public/VPC-native and private/VPC-native clusters.
-This module will only contain GKE-related terraform resources.
-Underlying network resources will be created in separate modules in separate repositories, which will have to be used in conjunction with this module/repository to create a complete infrastructure.
+This repository contains the standard modules for GKE cluster implementations, and is a work in progress.
+The GKE cluster modules are adaptable, and allow for separate node pool modules from the cluster modules themselves.
+Right now, the `public-vpc-native` and `node_pool` modules are ready for usage.
+This repository only contains GKE-related resources -- underlying network resources need to be provided.
 See the [terraform-gcp-vpc-native][] repository.

 ## Usage
-[needs info]
+Please see the readme and example-usage docs within each specific module for details on how to use.

 ## Contributing
 See [CONTRIBUTING.md](./CONTRIBUTING.md).